If you’ve ever watched Wheel of Fortune and wished it involved orifices, Tulane University recently concocted just the thing for you.

 She has a private practice that specializes in helping people manage sexual issues, have amazing sex, and create their best relationships!

 It’s an interesting idea: Looking at America’s 18-24-year-olds, a prestigious educational institution decided the difference in need of being made was that of outstanding intercourse.

 Some may say we’re screwed, but Tulane’s intent upon erecting a more progressive world.

 In January of 2021, ecologically-conscious attendees submitted a list of demands — including fossil fuel divestment — in order to protect them from hurricanes.

 After the Derek Chauvin conviction last April, the school created “racial healing spaces” separating whites and nonwhites.

 And in September 2020, students planned a protest demanding that Tulane increase restrictions to better protect them from COVID.

-Sadly, that riot was canceled by the school — it violated the college’s restrictions in place to protect them from COVID.
+Sadly, that riot was canceled by the school — it violated the college’s restrictions in place to protect students from COVID.